weisser-dev/blog.weisser.dev/_posts/microservices/Cloud Application #3 Infrastructre as Code - Create K8 Cluster on GCloud with Terraform.md

+﻿---
+title: "Create a custom *.onion URL with Shallot"
+categories:
+  - Post Formats
+tags:
+  - chat
+  - Post Formats
+---
-﻿You're thinking about your last game of Buzzword Bingo when you read the headline?
+You're thinking about your last game of Buzzword Bingo when you read the headline?
 I trust you immediately!
 But here I explain to you - what exactly is "Infrastructure as Code" using the examples of Terraform, Kubernetes and the Gcloud.

 ## WHAT is ``infrastructure as code``